-- 3.3-1 The prerogatives available to a Medical Staff member depending upon staff category enjoyed are: - a.
+- 3.3.1 The prerogatives available to a Medical Staff member depending upon staff category enjoyed are: - a.
 Admit patients: Admit patients consistent with approved privileges. - b.
-Eligible for Clinical Privileges: Exercise those clinical privileges that have been approved.
+Eligible for Clinical Privileges: Exercise those clinical privileges that have been approved. - c.

-- c.
 Vote: Vote on any Medical Staff matter including Bylaws amendments, officer selection and other matters presented at any general or special staff meetings and on matters presented at department meetings. - d.
 Hold Office: Hold office in the Medical Staff and in the department to which he or she is assigned. - e.
-Serve on Committees: Serve on committees and vote on committee matters. - 3.3-2 The responsibilities which Medical Staff members will be expected to carry out in addition to the basic responsibilities set forth in the Bylaws, Article 2, Section 2.6, Basic Responsibilities of Medical Staff Membership, are to: - a.
-Medical Staff Functions: Contribute to and participate equitably in staff functions, at the request of a Department Chief or staff officer, including: contributing to the organizational and administrative activities of the Medical Staff, such as quality improvement, risk management and utilization management; serving in Medical Staff and department offices and on hospital and Medical Staff committees; participating in and assisting with the hospital's medical education programs; proctoring of other practitioners; and fulfilling such other staff functions as may reasonably be required. - b.
+Serve on Committees: Serve on committees and vote on committee matters. - 3.3.2 The responsibilities which Medical Staff members will be expected to carry out in addition to the basic responsibilities set forth in the Bylaws, Article 2, Section 2.6, Basic Responsibilities of Medical Staff Membership, are to: - a.
+Medical Staff Functions: Contribute to and participate equitably in staff functions, at the request of a Department Chief or staff officer, including: contributing to the organizational and administrative activities of the Medical Staff, such as quality improvement, risk management and utilization management; serving in Medical Staff and department offices and on hospital and Medical Staff committees; participating in and assisting with the hospital's medical education programs; proctoring of other practitioners; and fulfilling such other staff functions as may reasonably be required.

+- b.
 Consulting: Consulting with other staff members consistent with his or her delineated privileges. - c.
-Attend Meetings: Attend at least the minimum number of staff and department meetings specified in the Medical Staff Bylaws. - d.
+Attend Meetings: Attendance and participation at Medical Staff and department meetings is an expectation of membership.
+Failure to attend meetings may be deemed to be a waiver of the ability for the member to assert objections regarding matters discussed and decided at those meetings. - d.
 Pay Fees/Dues: Pay staff application fees, dues and assessments in the amounts specified in the rules.

-3.3-3 Prerogatives and Obligations of Staff Categories
+3.3.3 Prerogatives and Obligations of Staff Categories

-The prerogatives and obligations of each staff category are described in the table on the following page.
+The prerogatives and obligations of each staff category are described in the following table.